 She has received numerous awards including the Sol Shaviro Award (2015), The Marion Netter Fellowship (2010), and the Doris Liebowitz Art Educator Award (2009).
 Residencies include The Children Museum of Manhattan (2019), The Bronx Museum of the Arts AIM Program (2015), the Vermont Studio Center (2013) and The Cooper Union Artist Residency (2011).

 Gallo has exhibited at Burning in Water Gallery, BRIC Arts Media, Smack Mellon, The Bronx Museum of the Arts, Wave Hill Sunroom Project Space, The National Academy Museum, the Queens Museum, Columbia University, The Cooper Union and Queens College.
 In addition, she has worked on curatorial projects with BAM Fischer, and Pratt Institute.
-She is currently Visiting Associate Professor of Art and Design Education at Pratt Institute in New York.
+She is currently Adjunct Associate Professor of Art and Design Education at Pratt Institute in New York.